-* Yes: I followed the install instructions religiously (and as to when to connect the USB).
+* Yes: I followed the install instructions religiously (and as to when to connect the printer's USB).
 Then I went back to a restore point in order to accomplish an uninstall, carefully tried another install --and got the exact same results.

 * Each time I got a good install and the printer ran fine --although maybe it didn't register so great with the operating system.
 At each computer start-up or reboot I get a problem alert (which I just "X" out) upon printing for the first time.
 (Again: there was no problem with the Vista install and, be my guess, later O/Ss go fine.)